theobori/lindermayer/README.md

 # Lindenmayer system

 The renderer named `Renderer::TurtleNormal` doesn't have headless mode, it means during the execution you will see the entire rendering process (turtle traces).
+Instead you could use `Renderer::TurtleHeadless` if you only need an output file.

 ## How to build and run ?